Healthcare UX

 • Full of duplicate calls and missed confirmations

-Improving this doesn’t always require an entirely new system, but it does require empathy and flow clarity.
+Improving this doesn't always require an entirely new system, but it does require empathy and flow clarity.
+This is a crucial moment of truth in the patient journey.

 Design principles that help: